agentio/serviceinfrastructure/content/docs/serviceinfrastructure/apikeys.md

 ---
 ## The API Keys API

 The API Keys API creates and manages API keys that consumers use to call APIs.
+Anyone can use these API keys to call an API.
+There is no need that they be a Google customer or even have an identity known to Google.

 The API Keys API is defined in the [googleapis](/docs/details/googleapis) repo in [apikeys_v2.yaml](https://github.com/googleapis/googleapis/blob/master/google/api/apikeys/v2/apikeys_v2.yaml).
 It includes two services.